 Note: The National Architectural Accrediting Board (NAAB) does not recognize and/or accredit Master of Science in Architecture degrees.

 - Program Outline

-Track I: Healthy Urbanism
+Track I: Sustainable Design

 There is a growing acknowledgement that the way cities and neighborhoods are designed directly impacts the health of residents, workers, and visitors.
 At the same time, many designers and planners fail to create healthy urban environments through lack of understanding, experience, and training.
 This track provides students with a grounding in the processes and design strategies that promote healthful cities.